SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 - Promptly replace burned-out headlights or taillights

-In addition, the NHTSA recommends ditching the heavy winter coat for infants and toddlers in car seats.
-Instead, dress them in thin layers, snug down the harness, then cover them with a blanket.
+In addition, the NHTSA recommends dressing infants and toddlers in thin layers, putting them in their car seat, snugging down the harness, then covering them with a blanket.

-Meanwhile, Transport Canada adds brake and exhaust-system checks to its list, and recommends you carry a winter emergency kit with the following:
+Meanwhile, Transport Canada adds brake and exhaust-system checks to its list, and recommends you carry a winter emergency kit with:

 - Small shovel with a long handle